 - a.
 Use R functions for Decision Tree models. - b.
 Predict the outcome of an attribute based on the model.
+Tasks you will complete in This Cycle include:

 - a.
 Use the R-Studio environment to code Decision Tree Models. - b.
 Build a Decision Tree Model based on data whose schema is composed of attributes. - c.
 Predict the outcome of one attribute based on the model.